Personalised dynamic super learning: an application in predicting hemodiafiltration convection volumes: Personalised super learner

 The SL takes three inputs: the observed dataset with $n$ draws of $\mathcal{O}$, the user-specified set of candidate learners $\mathbf{K}$, and a loss function (or a performance measure) for quantifying the prediction error.
 The set $\mathbf{K}$ should include different algorithms (\textit{e.g.}, tree-based, regression-based, parametric, non-parametric).
 It can also include multiple versions of the same algorithm with different tuning parameters or different subsets of data \citep{Phillips_2023}.

 The SL involves fitting each candidate learner to the data using cross-validation (CV) to ultimately determine either the best learner or a weighted combination of learners.
 The first option, the discrete SL (dSL), selects the best-performing learner amongst the $C$ candidate learners.
-The latter option is an ensemble SL (eSL), producing the best combination (described below) of the predictions of the $C$ candidate learners.
+The latter option is an ensemble SL (eSL), producing the best combination (w.r.t. the selected loss function; described below) of the predictions of the $C$ candidate learners.

 First, CV proceeds as follows.
 The $n$ individuals are randomly partitioned into $V$ folds.
 Each fold defines a specific validation set, while the remaining observations define the related training set.
 Each of the $C$ candidate learners is trained on each of the $V$ training sets, and $C$ predictions (one per learner) are obtained for each individual in the corresponding $V$ validation sets, resulting in the $n \times C$ matrix $\hat{\mathcal{Y}} = \biggl(\begin{smallmatrix} \hat{\boldsymbol{y}}_{11} & \cdots & \hat{\boldsymbol{y}}_{1C} \\ \vdots & \ddots & \vdots \\ \hat{\boldsymbol{y}}_{V1} & \cdots & \hat{\boldsymbol{y}}_{VC} \end{smallmatrix} \biggr)$, where $\hat{\boldsymbol{y}}_{vc}$ is the vector of predictions using learner $c$ for all individuals in the validation fold $v$.
 We thus define the meta-level dataset $\mathcal{M}=(\hat{\mathcal{Y}},Y)$, which includes the matrix of outcome predictions and the corresponding observed outcomes.